 Ideological PACs work to advance a particular issue or set of issues.
 PACs in this category include EMILY’s List, which works to elect female Democratic candidates, and No Labels, which aims to reduce partisanship.

 Leadership PACs are associated with a particular politician.
 Many members of Congress have these PACs, which they use to support other candidates.
 For our purposes, funds transferred directly from one candidate’s campaign committee to another, though not technically PAC money, are also counted in this category.

 Labor PACs advance the interests of labor unions, and are often funded by union members.
 Business PACs represent corporations, trade groups or other business interests.
 This category includes groups that are affiliated with large companies, which are sometimes referred to as corporate PACs, as well as professional associations like the American Association for Justice or the American Association of Nurse Practitioners.

 Golden has raised significantly more from PACs than Crafts.
 That’s typical, as incumbents are more likely to receive contributions from PACs and the Golden has raised more overall.
 The bulk of Golden’s PAC money comes from leadership PACs and labor PACs.
 The incumbent has pledged to take no corporate PAC money, while the funding he received from business PACs is largely from professional associations and agriculture trade groups.

 In 2018, the 2nd District saw more than $13 million in independent expenditures from super PACs and other outside groups, according to the Center for Responsive Politics.
-This year, there was some outside spending in the Republican primary, but none of it concerned Crafts, the eventual winner.
+This year, outside spending started later — in September for the general election, not July — and favored Golden early.